microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 There are the following SPIRV Ops:
 OpIsInf, OpIsNan, OpIsFinite, OpIsNormal.

-Currently the 32 bit version of these Ops are being used, but they have 16 bit versions as well.
-A possible plan is to always generate these 16 bit SPIRV ops.
+Currently the 32 bit version of these Ops are always used, but they have 16 bit versions as well.
+A possible plan is to always generate these 16 bit SPIRV ops for the 16 bit float overloads of 'isinf', 'isnan', isfinite', and 'isnormal'.

 #### Validation Changes